MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/healthcare-ai/deploy-medimageinsight.md

 reviewer: ivantarapov
 ms.author: mopeakande
 author: msakande

+#Customer intent: As a Data Scientist I want to learn how to use the MedImageInsight healthcare AI model to generate medical image embeddings.
 ---

 # How to use MedImageInsight healthcare AI model for medical image embedding generation